freeCodeCamp/boilerplate-mochachai/README.md

 2nd solution: Test if a Variable or Function is Defined
 3rd solution: Use Assert.isOK and Assert.isNotOK
 4th solution: Test for Truthiness
 5th Use the Double Equals to Assert Equality
+6th Use the Triple Equals to Assert Strict Equality

 # Quality Assurance with Chai